Pending Nominations

 Washington Elementary School is located in a residential Ventura neighborhood and consists of three contributing buildings, the Main Building, Auditorium, and Bungalow.
 The property is significant for its association with the history of education in Ventura and the impact of the Field Act on 1930s school design, a good and rare example of an educational building redesigned in response to earthquake safety concerns.
 Locally prominent architect Harold E. Burket specialized in schools and other institutional buildings throughout Southern California.

-Properties nominated to the California Register of Historical Resources (Removal)
+Properties nominated to the California Register of Historical Resources

-The next State Historical Resources Commission meeting is scheduled for Friday, November 7, 2024.
-Nominations to be heard on the November 7, 2024 agenda will be posted after August 29, 2024.
+The next State Historical Resources Commission meeting is scheduled for Friday, February 7, 2025.
+Nominations to be heard on the February 7, 2025 agenda will be posted after December 4, 2024.